davezuko/flux-introduction/README.md

 ### Actions

 So you have a centralized store, awesome, but how do you change what's inside of it?
 After all, that's the whole point of an application, _doing_ something.
 This is what actions (and the dispatcher, as you'll see) are for.
-An action, in its simplest form, is an object describing the type of action (normally as a contant) and any data relevant to the action.
+An action, in its simplest form, is an object describing the type of action (normally as a constant) and any data relevant to the action.
 It might look something like this:

 ```js
 import { TODO_DELETE } from 'constants/todo';